Connerfire-ap/ACPDroid/README.md

 ## License
 This project is licensed under the MIT License.

-# Installation Instructions
+## Installation Instructions
 This package will work on Linux system.
 There are many binaries that the scripts rely on so there are no guarantees on other platforms.
 1. Install Ruby
 2. Install [Nokogiri](https://nokogiri.org/tutorials/installing_nokogiri.html)
 3. Install Python 2.7
 4. Install [uiautomator](https://github.com/xiaocong/uiautomator)

-You will need Android SDK.
-This will work best if you install it through [Android Studio](https://developer.android.com/studio).
+Install Android SDK through [Android Studio](https://developer.android.com/studio).
 Through either Android Studio or the [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager) binary, install the following packages.
 1. build-tools;25.0.0 (Android SDK Build-Tools 25.0.0)
 2. android-25 (Android 7.1 API level 25)
 3. Android Emulator
 4. Android SDK platform-tools

-Then add the following lines to your .bashrc/$PATH after you find where your Android SDK had been [installed](https://stackoverflow.com/questions/25176594/android-sdk-location).
+Then add the following lines to your .bashrc/$PATH after you find where your Android SDK had been installed.

 ```shell script
 export ANDROID_HOME = <Android SDK Path>